DionneMaguire/dionnes_wines/README.md

 - view total spend - As a site user I can see the total of my purchases so that I avoid overspending
 - select quantity - As a site user I can easily select quantity of wine when purchasing so that I don't accidentally select too much
 - view bag - as a site user I can view items in my bag so that I can clearly see the items I am going to purchase and the total cost
-- adjust quantity - As a site user I can adjust the quantity od individual wines in my bag so that I can easily make changes to my bag before checkout
+- adjust quantity - As a site user I can adjust the quantity of individual wines in my bag so that I can easily make changes to my bag before checkout
 - payment information - as a site user I can easily enter payment information so that I can checkout quickly and easily
 - secure infromation - as a site user I feel my information is safe and secure so that I can confidently provide information to make purchase
 - view order confirmation - as a site user I can view an order confirmation after checkout so that I can verify I haven't made a mistake